 This notebook implements some of the calculations presented in the preprint On the growth of the Kronecker coefficients (Emmanuel Briand, Amarpreet Rattan, Mercedes Rosas; 2016 Our calculations also show that this group of symmetries acts transitively on the set of chambers of the corresponding chamber complex.
 As a consequence, the data of the group and of only one chamber (with the formula for the LR on this chamber) completely describe these LR coefficients.

 Building on our decomposition of a Cayley tree via records, closely related to the blob encoding of Kreweras, Moszkowski, and Picciotto, we define parking functions anew and construct a record-preserving bijection with Cayley trees.
 This leads to an equidistribution of six statistics on both structures.
+More recently, we have been looking at the record generating functions for trees and forests.
+A Maria de Maetzu grant funds his PhD research.

 Aaron is working towards his doctorate degree with a FPU fellowship.
 At the moment, Aaron is studying the hook stability phenomena present for the much-studied Kronecker coefficients of the symmetric and the linear general group, and its connection to FI-modules.